 Born in Mansfield, Harry has benefited from the influence of his father Gary, who wore Nottingham’s colours in the early 1980s and is now an RFU Community Coach.
 Sam Roome and Glenn Martin guided him in the Derby mini-junior section and Neil McCarthy, Tosh Askew and Kev Mannion do so nowadays at the Tigers Academy.

 His academy debut was against the Scarlets in 2010-11.
 He said: “I was very nervous but didn’t do too badly!”
 Harry’s England U18 debut followed off the bench for Danny Hobbs-Awoyemi in the 18-16 win over France at Fylde in late February 2012, started against Scotland at Hawick and took his consecutive appearances for five by playing in all three matches as England lifted the FIRA/AER European Championship title in Madrid in April.
-He is currently on loan to Loughborough Students and made his England U20 debut against Scotland at Galashiels last February and appeared in three matches in this year’s IRB Junior World Championship.
+He was on loan to Loughborough Students last season, made his England U20 debut against Scotland at Galashiels last February and appeared in three matches in this year’s IRB Junior World Championship.

 U20 International Record